Zhemgang

 Zhemgang is a town in Zhemgang District, Bhutan.
 It is the capital (dzongkhag thromde) of the district, and is located in Trong Gewog.

+Linguist and ethnographer Tim Bodt notes that the people of Kheng, Bumthang, Kurtöe and Trongsa Mangdue have a deep, indigenous history in Bhutan.

+Archaeological and ethnolinguistic evidence indicates that the Kheng people are the indigenous inhabitants of south-central Bhutan, with roots in the region stretching back over 4,000 years.

 In 2005, Zhemgang had a population of 2,332.
 The post code of Zhemgang is 34001.

 Zhemgang Dzong ༼ཞལམ་སྒང་རྫོང༽

 Zhemgang Dzong sits on a ridge that drops steeply down to the mangde chu [river].
 The founder of the zhemgang dzong is lam Zhang dorje Drakpa who lived in the 12th century A.D and was a renowned scholar-sage of the Drukpa Kagyu school of Buddhism.
 His important task is to spread Buddhism in Bhutan.
 It is situated atop the peak of a triangular shaped ridge that rises sharply from the mangdeChu, facing the village of Trong and the town of Zhemgang.
 The earliest name of the Zhemgang Dzong is Khenrig Namsum, actually means the three divisions of Kheng: upper [chikhar], Middle.
 [Nangkor], and lower [Tamachok] kheng.In 1655 CE, a single Storey dzong was built on the hermitage to defend against invaders led by choestse Penlop. located in the central part of Bhutan, Zhemgang was previously called as 'Shemang' and currently as 'Kheng' by the locals .Khenrig Namsum is the ancient name of Zhemgang.